anhquan99/markdown/Technical/Clean code/Clean code.md

 # Principles
-- # Right tool for right job
+## Right tool for right job
-	- Stay Navtive benifit:
+- Stay native benefit:
 	- Cached
 	- Code colored
 	- Syntax checked
 	- Separation of concerns
 	- Reusable
 	- Avoid string parsing
 - How to do:
 	- Avoid using one language to write another language
 	- Leverage libraries
 	- One language per life
-- # Maximize signal to noise ratio
+## Maximize signal to noise ratio
 - **Signal** follow TED rules
 	- Terse: short and easy to read
 	- Expressive: easy to understand
 	- Do one thing
-- # Don't repeat yourself (DRY)
+## Don't repeat yourself (DRY)
 - Copy and paste is often a sign of a design problem
 - Refactor code
-- # Self-documenting code
+## Self-documenting code
 - Clear intent
 - Layers of abstraction should be used
 - Format for readability
 - Favor code over comments when possible
-# Naming
+## Naming
-- # Class
+- Class
 	- Noun
 	- Be specific
 	- Single responsibility
 	- Avoid generic suffixes
-- # Methods
+- Methods
 	- A good name is one so descriptive that the reader does not have to read the Method to know that it does
-	- Warngin signs for spliting method:
+	- Warning signs for spliting method:
 		- And
 		- Or
 		- If
 	- Watch for Side effects, refactor until the method name completely describes what it does
 	- Avoid abbreviations
 # Conditions
-- Boolean comparisions: short and positive comparision
+- Boolean comparisons: short and positive comparison
-- Boolean assignments: make it short by using tenary
+- Boolean assignments: make it short by using ternary
 - Positive conditionals
 - Ternary is elegant
 - Avoid being "Stringly" typed: use enum instead type string